 Xùn is the pictograph of the way a grandchild walks.
 We are to see ourselves like children, moving and acting in deference to our wiser elders.

-I will admit I am somewhat troubled by a trend among some leaders who do not checked their personal egos at the door of leadership when they enter.
+I will admit I am somewhat troubled by a trend among some leaders who do not check their personal egos at the door of leadership when they enter.

-If you’re leader and a follower, what you do with that authority and how you follow matters.
+If you’re a leader and a follower, what you do with that authority, and how you follow matters.

 Nothing hurts the progress of an organization more than a team member sliding into an unhealthy disposition of pride.
 And the greater the influence this person has, the greater the potential for negative impact.

 Pride destroys our relationships and the better life God wants us to experience.
 If we are not developing humility we are drifting toward pride.